JasperFx/jasper/documentation/documentation/messaging/transports/loopback.md

 <[sample:LoopbackTransportApp]>

-While you can use <[linkto:documentation/messaging/routing/static_routing;title=explicit publishing rules]> by message type to route messages locally to the loopback transport, it's probably easier to just use the explicit methods on `IServiceBus` shown below:
+While you can use <[linkto:documentation/messaging/routing/static_routing;title=explicit publishing rules]> by message type to route messages locally to the loopback transport, it's probably easier to just use the explicit methods on `IMessageContext` shown below:

 <[sample:enqueue-locally]>